BrowserWorks/Waterfox/js/src/doc/Debugger/Debugger.Memory.md

 - <code><i>dbg</i>.memory.[trackingAllocationSites][tracking-allocs]</code> is
   set to `true`.

+- A [Bernoulli trial][bernoulli-trial] succeeds, with probability equal to the maximum of [`d.memory.allocationSamplingProbability`][alloc-sampling-probability] of all `Debugger` instances `d` that are observing the global that this object is allocated within the scope of.

 Given a [`Debugger.Object`][object] instance <i>dobj</i> referring to some object, <code><i>dobj</i>.[allocationSite][allocation-site]</code> returns a [saved call stack][saved-frame] indicating where <i>dobj</i>'s referent was